knockout/tko/README.md

 **Options**

-The `ko.secureBindingsProvider` constructor accepts the options:
+The `ko.secureBindingsProvider` constructor accepts one argument, an object that may contain the following options:

 - `attribute` – the DOM attribute for the binding, defaults to `data-sbind`